 “What do you want to be when you grow up?”
 Every parent has asked this question.
 She wants to be a veterinarian, or he wants to be a video game designer.
-We all hope for doctors, lawyers, and engineers but how do you respond when they say “Pilot”?
-Many kids say just that after their first flight on vacation.
-They see the uniform, the trip up to the cockpit and all of the buttons and blinking lights.
-Many forget, but the special few keep saying pilot over and over again, despite the computer programming camp and the piano lessons… pilot.
-Congratulations, you have raised an Aviator.
+We all hope for doctors, lawyers, and engineers but, how do you respond when they say “pilot”?
+Many kids say that right after their first flight on vacation.
+They see the uniform, the trip up to the cockpit and all the buttons and blinking lights.
+Many forget later, but the special few ones keep saying pilot over and over again, despite the computer programming camp and the piano lessons… they keep saying pilot.
+If that is the case, congratulations, you have raised an Aviator.

 After the hopeful rejoice, the worrying about your child’s safety, will he make a good living wage, where will they study immediately come to your mind and ruin the mood a bit.
 You’re left thinking “Oh no, now what?”.

 But fear not!
 Below, you’ll find the answers to the most frequent (and worrying) questions of parents of soon-to-be student pilots, so you can rest at ease after reading this article:

 1. Is it safe?

 Related article: How Safe is it to Become an Airline Pilot?

 It is normal and even expected to have some concerns when you think your son or daughter wants to be a pilot.
 Rest assured commercial air travel is the single safest form of transportation in the world.
 You are more likely to be a car accident in your neighborhood, or even struck bylighting then to be in an aircraft accident., Flight training has it’s risks but good schools have Safety Management Systems (SMS) that are designed to make pilot training safer than ever.